K-Afsharian/toxdata-visualizer/README.md

 f(x) = ax² + bx + c
 ```
 Where coefficients are calculated using the least squares method with 3x3 matrix determinants.

-### Percentage Handling
-Columns identified as percentages are automatically:
-- Scaled from 0-1 to 0-100% for display
-- Formatted with percentage symbols in tooltips and axes
-- Constrained to [0,1] domain for consistent visualization

-## Browser Support

-- Chrome (recommended)
-- Firefox
-- Safari
-- Edge

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License